Best Chalk Balls for Climbing: The Top 5 of 2019

 Some climbing gyms want to limit chalk dust, and the way they do that is by requiring you use chalk balls or liquid chalk.

-How to Choose the Best Chalk Ball for You
+How to Choose the Best Chalk Ball for Your Needs

 If none of the options above appeal to you, then you can always go off and by one on your own.
 I’ll reiterate, though: chalk balls are all essentially identical.